 Well, maybe she's speaking for Germany.

-Uh, which she sh that's exactly right.
+Let her speak for Germany, which she that's exactly right.

 She can speak for Germany.